How to Drive External Traffic to Amazon Listing: Top External Channels

 Insights From the Semrush and Sellzone Toolkits

-When talking about external traffic from Google, people often search with the intention of buying an item on Amazon.
+When talking about driving traffic to Amazon listing from Google, people often search with the intention of buying an item on Amazon.
 We analyzed users’ search queries containing the user intent “to buy on Amazon” for the past 12 months, and it appears that most people are not sure what exactly they’re looking for.
 The top 5 requests with a significant average monthly value are:

 These are followed by “useful”, “fun”, “cute”, and “cheap” things to buy on Amazon (we do like shopping just for fun, don’t we?)
 The most honest of us even ask directly: “things to buy on amazon when bored”.

 Some might think that people search Google what to buy on Amazon without a certain intention to buy something, but the stats also shows more than 500 searches for a certain product or group of products.
-This proves that Google organic is a nice source of the traffic to the listing.
+This proves that Google organic is a nice source to drive traffic to Amazon listing.

 When talking about specific Amazon items, here is a list of the most widely searched on Google, sorted by popularity: